kkernick/strongbox/README.md

 Finally, add the `strongbox` `mkinitcpio` hook to the HOOKS array.
 You must use the `systemd` hook, as opposed to the `base` hook, and `strongbox` must be *after* `systemd` and `keyboard`.

-No other services from `zfs-utils` needs to be enabled (`zfs.target`, `zfs-import.service`, etc) However, you will need a `cachefile` and `hostid` before generating the initcpio.
+No other services from `zfs-utils` needs to be enabled (`zfs.target`, `zfs-import.service`, etc) However, you will need a `hostid` before generating the initcpio.
 This can be done with:

 ```bash
 zpool set cachefile=/etc/zfs/zpool.cache ROOT